TTYLL-J/CraneFlyOS/README.md

     # Clean up and exit
     break

-These functions are automatically injected into the namespace when your program runs through the cbin.
+These functions are automatically injected into the namespace when your program runs through the cbin though, they may conflict with other code.

 ## Contributing